 Tell me about your sled dogs.

 Wintergreen has the world's largest working kennel of pure-bred Canadian Inuit dogs.
 The original breed of the high arctic, these strikingly handsome, strong and friendly dogs truly live to pull.
 Their tough build is well suited for the backcountry but they can still be comfortably handled by most beginners.
 Our dogs are bred, raised and trained specifically for our guests.
 They are incredible animals whose passion for what they do is infectious with everyone they meet.
 Our dogs are loved and cared for in a way that makes them part of our family --not just draft animals-- and their remarkable behavior demonstrates this every day.
 What will impress you most is their spirit.
 They are happiest in their traces, tug lines tight, leaning into their harnesses.
-And as the trip unfolds, you come to know each dog's personality -- the way Blue leans to the left when he pulls, the impatient way Orion looks back at you whenever the sled stops, the way Barnum and Bailey nuzzle each other at the midday lunch break.
+And as the trip unfolds, you come to know each dog's personality -- the way Willow leans to the left when she pulls, the impatient way Cedar looks back at you whenever the sled stops, the way Hillary and Bernie nuzzle each other at the midday lunch break.

 How much contact will I have with the sled dogs?

 As much as you like!
 Wintergreen provides a complete "hands on" experience.
 With instruction and training by our guides, you'll not only will be driving your own dog team, but you're also welcome to help harness, feed and care for your dogs.
-(You just can't take them home with you!)
+(Sorry, you just can't take them home with you!)